syncfusion-content/document-processing-docs/Document-Processing/Excel/Conversions/Excel-to-PDF/NET/Excel-to-PDF-Converter-Settings.md

 ## Tagged PDF

-A tagged PDF is a type of PDF document that contains additional information about the document’s structure and content, such as text, tables, and images, to enhance accessibility and navigation.

-This tagging ensures compatibility with accessibility standards like PDF/UA (PDF Universal Accessibility) and makes the content more usable for individuals with disabilities.
+An accessible tagged PDF includes structured tags for elements like text, tables, and images, enhancing accessibility and navigation.
+These tags ensure that users who rely on assistive technologies can effectively read and interact with the PDF content, meeting the accessibility requirements outlined by Section 508 and PDF/UA.

-The following complete code snippet explains how to enable **AutoTag** property while converting an Excel document to PDF.
+The following complete code snippet explains how to preserve PDF document tags using **AutoTag** property while converting an Excel document to PDF.

 {% tabs %}
 {% highlight c# tabtitle="C# [Cross-platform]" %}